quantumJLBass/boa-fraud/profiles/addresses/US/STATES/SOUTH CAROLINA/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967/24 OFFICE PARK CT, STE A, COLUMBIA, SC, 29223-5967.md

 a year ago

-Jasmine is by far the most sweetest leasing agent I’ve ever met!
+Jasmine is by far the most sweetest leasing agent I've ever met!
 Very professional and accommodating.
 She was prompt, courteous, patient and kind.
 I am very happy with my choice with Real Property Management.

 Like1